Ginger tea: Philippines

 In the Philippines, it is called salabat and is traditionally made simply with peeled and thinly sliced or crushed raw ginger boiled for a few minutes in water.
 Sugar, honey, and calamansi are added to taste, along with other flavoring ingredients as desired.
 Modern versions can also use ground ginger powder (often called "instant salabat") added to hot boiling water.
 Native ginger varieties (which are small and fibrous) are preferred, as they are regarded as being more pungent than imported varieties.

 Salabat is usually served in the relatively cold month of December.
 Along with tsokolate (traditional hot chocolate), it is usually paired with various native rice cakes (kakanin) like bibingka or puto bumbong.
 Salabat is traditionally sold by early morning street vendors during the Simbang Gabi (dawn mass) of the Christmas season.

 Salabat is also widely consumed as a throat-soothing remedy for cough, sore throat, and common colds.
 Drinking salabat is widely believed to improve a person's singing voice.

 A variant of salabat that exclusively or partially use turmeric is known as dulaw, duwaw, or duyaw in the Visayas and Mindanao islands; and tsaang dilaw (literally "yellow tea") in Filipino.

 South Asia

 India

 In India, ginger tea is known as Adrak ki chai and is a widely consumed beverage.
 It is made by grating ginger into brewed black tea along with milk and sugar.

 Another commonly used version is ginger lemon tea which is prepared by adding ginger root to lukewarm lemon juice.
+Masala chai is often brewed by adding spices and ginger root to tea leaves, milk, and sugar.

+The beverage has also been acknowledged as having several key health benefits including boosting immunity, relieving nausea and reducing inflammation.
+During the Tang Dynasty, tea was flavored to counteract the bitter taste.
+Ginger was a favorite among tea drinkers, along with onions, orange peel, cloves, and mint.